PRIVACY NOTICE (Pupils & Parents)

 How We Use Pupil and Parent Information

-Under General Data Protection Regulations (GDPR) we are obliged to inform you of the information we hold on and your child(ren), what we use it for, who we share it with, and for how long we keep it.
+Under UK General Data Protection Regulations (UK GDPR), we are obliged to inform you of the information we hold on your child(ren), what we use it for, who we share it with, and for how long we keep it.
 This privacy notice (also known as a fair processing notice) aims to provide you with this information.
-If it, or any information linked to is unclear, please contact the school office, or the school’s Data Controller.
-Contact details for are available at the end of this privacy notice.
+If it or any information linked is unclear, please contact the school office, or the school’s Data Controller.
+Contact details are available at the end of this privacy notice.

 We, Elmgrove Primary School and Nursery, at Kenmore Avenue, Kenton HA3 8LU are the Data Controller for the purposes of data protection law.

-As a public body we have appointed a Data Protection Officer (DPO) from the DPO centre; firstname.lastname@example.org
+As a public body, we have appointed a Data Protection Officer (DPO) and they can be contacted on email@example.com

 The categories of pupil & parent information that we collect, hold and share include but are not limited to: